JeffLong72/books/README.md

 ( visit the url in your browser before trying to remotely post data to it, the page displays the required form fields )

+# TODO

+Validate the post data values, currently only validates required fields have been populated.